joshuadeguzman/flutter-examples/README.md

 ## Flutter MovieHub

- A simple Flutter application that showcases movies from the TheMovieDB API
+ A simple Flutter application that retrieves movies from the TheMovieDB API using BLoC Pattern

 #### Overview